brainblocks/woocommerce-brainblocks/README.md

 # woocommerce-brainblocks

-WooCommerce plugin for [BrainBlocks](https://brainblocks.io), a fast, free, easy RaiBlocks payment gateway
+WooCommerce plugin for [BrainBlocks](https://brainblocks.io), a fast, free, easy Nano payment gateway

 See a video of the buyer experience: https://vimeo.com/251610747